psparacino/blockchain-developer-bootcamp-final-project/README.md

 5. Copy UserInteraction and OwnershipToken addresses from console into src/hooks/useContractObjectRepo.js

 ### Populating .env file
-If you choose to use your own env variables, two are required:
+If you choose to use your own .env variables, two are required:
-REACT_APP_PRIVATE_KEY : private key to wallet
+1. REACT_APP_PRIVATE_KEY : private key to wallet
-REACT_APP_INFURA_URL : url to your infura endpoint
+2. REACT_APP_INFURA_URL : url to your infura endpoint